 Dip the fillets in the egg dip and hold them over the bowl for a second or two to drain the excess.
 Place the fillets back into the flour mixture for another light dusting.

 NOTE: You can skip the flour dusting and egg dip and simply place the “naked” fillets in the oil for a slightly different taste, without the crunch of breading.
 In this case, season both sides of the fish before placing it in the pan.
 You can use panko bread crumbs, pecan flour, or finely ground cornmeal for the second dusting.

 Frying your walleye fillets.

 Place the fillets into the hot pan, and gently move them slightly or slide your spatula under them to ensure they aren’t sticking.
 Dribble some oil on the upper side of the fish facing you in the pan.
 When you turn the fish over, the oil will provide an additional oil base for the second side.

 NOTE: If you’ve decided to cook the fillets with the skin on, fry the “presentation” (non-skin) side first.

 Let the fish fry for about three to five minutes on each side, depending on thickness.
 Do not make them anxious by moving them around or lifting them.
 If you suspect they are overcooking or the pan is too hot, gently lift an edge to peer beneath.
 You’re looking for a good sear.
 Don’t let them get black.
 You can’t get away with telling your guests that’s “blackened” walleye!

 The internal temperature of cooked fish is 145o F. If you don’t have a meat thermometer (see reviews of good meat thermometers), the cooked fish should be opaque and flake easily.
-The temperature of stoves differs, so experimentation will allow you to determine the ideal temperature setting and time for your stove and pan.
+The temperature of stoves differs, so experimentation will let you determine the ideal temperature setting and time for your stove and pan.
 Fish overcooks easily.